 Spainish betting sites favor the decimal odds system.
 It is very simple and definitely the easiest for punters.

 Decimal odds display how many euros can be won from a base bet of one unit.
 For example, odds of 5.5 indicate the pay-out will be five-and-a-half times the initial stake, providing €5.50 in winnings from a €1 bet.

 But punters should be aware that one unit does not necessarily mean €1, with some bookies working in units of 10 or 100.
 Therefore, always check a bookmakers’ preferred system.
 Also important is most bookies give odds to two decimal places, so providing punters with greater accuracy.

 Nearly all betting websites encourage bettors to make use of the currency within their country, so Spaniards will normally wager in euros.
 Even so, it is quite possible to also place bets in many of the world’s other leading currencies.

-A case in point is Bet365, which allows punters to wager in 28 currencies, including the euro, of course, the British pound, various other European legal tenders, and even Canadian, US and Australian dollars.
+A case in point is William Hill, which allows punters to wager in 28 currencies, including the euro, of course, the British pound, various other European legal tenders, and even Canadian, US and Australian dollars.